novatechflow/KafScale/comparison.md

 | **BYOC with Confluent ecosystem** | WarpStream | Confluent-backed, integrates with their tooling |
 | **Avoid vendor lock-in at all costs** | KafScale, Apache Kafka | Only Apache 2.0 options |

-# Cost snapshot
+## Cost snapshot

-Estimated monthly cost for 100 GB/day ingestion, 7-day retention, 3-node cluster:
+Estimated monthly cost for 100 GB/day ingestion, 7-day retention, 3-node cluster.
+See [Operations](/operations/#capacity-cost) for the sizing assumptions.

 <div class="pricing-table">
   <table>